jescott07/molecular_dynamics/README.md

 $v_i = \frac{x_{i+1} - x_{i-1}}{2\Delta t}$
 </p>

-So, if we know the mass and the force acting on the particle then we will also know the acceleration of the particle and then, from the inicial conditions, we can determine the position and the velocity of the particle in every discretized time.
-With this, we can compute the mechanical energy of the system, wich is given by the equation:
+So, if we know the mass and the force acting on the particle, then we will also know the acceleration of the particle and then, from the initial conditions, we can determine the position and the velocity of the particle in every discretized time.
+With this, we can compute the mechanical energy of the system, which is given by the equation:

 <p align='center'>
 $E_{mec} = K + U$
 <p/>

-Where, K is the kinetic energy and U is the potencial energy.
-Wich are given by the equations:
+Where, K is the kinetic energy and U is the potential energy.
+Which are given by the equations:

 <p align='center'>
 $K = \frac{1}{2} m v^2$,